Windows 10 Fall Creators Update

 Microsoft's progressive rollout chooses computers for the update based on hardware specifications — newest computers get the update first.

 You can open your Windows Update settings to see if it's ready to install on your computer.
 If it hasn't downloaded yet, you can ask Windows to check if it's available for you.

 - In your Settings home view, choose Update & Security → Windows Update.

 - If the newest update is ready to install, you'll see information about it.
 When you are ready to apply the update, close all other applications and click the Restart now button.
-Your computer will reboot and apply the update.
+Your computer reboots and applies the update.

 - If instead, you see a button labeled Check for updates, click it to initiate any downloads required by the update.
 When the download is complete, click Restart now to apply the update.

 What is new in the Fall Creators Update?